 Lake Erie College is pleased to announce a new program leading to Teaching English to Speakers of Other Languages (TESOL) endorsement in the State of Ohio.
-A fully online program, the TESOL Endorsement is accredited by the Higher Learning Commission and can be offered in a hybrid format for a cohort of 10 or more students.
+The TESOL Endorsement is accredited by the Higher Learning Commission and can be offered in a hybrid format for a cohort of 10 or more students.
 The program consists of 18 credits hours taken through 6 courses,including a semester-long practicum that can be completed in your own classroom, within your own building or through a placement we arrange for you to work with English as a Second Language (ESL) students in the local area.

 The State of Ohio requires 100 field hours.
 In our TESOL Endorsement program, these hours are spread throughout the coursework and the final practicum.
 A passing score of 220 or higher on OAE 021 English to Speakers of Other Languages exam is required for the endorsement.

 TESOL ENDORSEMENT COURSES

 - EML501 Sociocultural Awareness in the Classroom (3 SH)

 - EML502 Second Language Acquisition & Development (3 SH)

 - EML503 Methods and Materials for Teaching English to Speakers of Other Languages (3 SH)

 - EML505 Assessment and Evaluation of English Language Learners (3 SH)

 - EML512 TESOL Practicum and Seminar (3 SH)

 TESOL ENDORSEMENT – COURSE DESCRIPTIONS